BassemMagdi0007/Tic-Tac-Toe/README.md

    - Open folder `Apk Game/`
    - Double click and install `TicTacToe.apk` <br >

-**NOTE:** Since this is an indie game (App) that is not published on the App Store, a security message will pop up when installing stating app is not trusted or secured, well... it is secured :]
+**NOTE:** Since this is an indie game (App) that is not published on an official App Store, you may see a security warning when installing, such as a Play Protect warning on Android, well...
+Don't worry—the app is safe and secure! :]

 ### Used Libraries: